zorn/mikezornek-new/README.md

+UPDATE: The migration of this sandbox work into the main repo is complete.
+All future changes will be done at: https://github.com/zorn/mikezornek.com

 This repo is a stage to get a modern version of Hugo with Tailwind working for MikeZornek.com.
 I'll work here and then eventually update the main repo.

 ## TODO